 • emerging difficulties with social interaction and social communication

-• behaviour such as biting, pinching, kickingpica (putting inedible items in the mouth), or self-injurious behaviour.
+• behaviour such as biting, pinching, kicking, pica (putting inedible items in the mouth), or self-injurious behaviour.

 Read more about diagnostic criteria.